-The PLB licences were revalued on an open market basis on 31 March 2023 by independent qualified valuers with reference to recent market-quoted prices.
+The PLB licences were revalued on an open market basis on 31 March 2024 by an independent qualified valuer with reference to the average of recent market-quoted prices from different market dealers.
 As described in note 18, the estimation of fair value also includes assumptions such as government policies for PLB businesses remained unchanged and continuous existence of an open market for PLB licences.
-The fair value of PLB licences was HK\$91,080,000 as at 31 March 2023 (2022: HK\$111,540,000).
+The fair value of PLB licences was HK\$56,100,000 as at 31 March 2024 (2023: HK\$91,080,000).